hasanainaz/sqt/README.md

 sqt = sqtpy.SQTint16( N = 50 , Rs = 30 , Fs = 8000 )
 ```

-## JavaScript
+# JavaScript Library

-JavaScript versions have not been formally released at this time.
+The JavaScript version has not been officially released yet.
+Please check again later.

 # License:

 1. Please cite the following article in your future work if you utulize any of the SQT libraries:

 ```
 Hasanain, Ahmad Zuhair, et al. "Speech Quefrency Transform (SQT)."
 (2022).
 ``

 2. Cite the Github link, which is authored by Ahmad Hasanain, revised by Muntaser Syed, supervised by Dr Veton Kepuska, and reviewed by Dr Marius Silaghi - Florida Instittue of Technology

 ```
 https://github.com/hasanainaz/sqt
 ```

 3. Or see the attached license for more infromation

 ```
 GNU Affero General Public License v3
 ```